SMarzieh/SMarzieh/README.md

-### Hi there 👋
+### 👋

-I am Marzie, an astrophysics graduate which is fascinated by the data science world and became a datascientist.
+Hi, I am Marzie, an astrophysics graduate on the path to become a datascientist/ data analyst.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a healthacare project to predict the persistency of drugs
-- 🌱 I’m currently learning about machine learning, SQL and improving my python
+- 🌱 I also learn about machine learning models , SQL fundamentals and Tableu.
-- 💬 Ask me about astronomy
 -  ⚡ Fun fact: I enjoy cooking, travelling and playing violin!😀
 - 😄 Pronouns: she/her/hers